 While this film is conventional in its story, what makes it good is the way it is told, with Lee’s well-established visual flair, and cool, smooth jazz music.
-It’s not a million miles away from Irish indie film The Commitments as the musicians fight and egos are bruised, but with jazz in place of the Mustang Sally.
+It’s not a million miles away from Roddy Doyle music movie The Commitments as the band members fight and egos are bruised, but with jazz in place of the Mustang Sally.

 This is a pleasant enough comedy drama with enough style to work.
 It may not be a revolution, but its musical numbers are better than School Daze, and it’s funnier too.